Chapter 2 : Knockturn Alley

 George grins widely.
 “S’alright.
 I don’t know your name yet, either.”

 “Verity Burke,” I introduce myself, and before I know it he’s seized my hand and is pumping it enthusiastically.
-Old stories are coursing through my head: Penelope complaining about the Weasley twins blocking up corridors by throwing Dungbombs in Mrs. Norris’ wake, the Weasley twins setting traps for Percy that Penelope got tangled up in, the Weasley twins sneaking out after hours and always just evading of her prefect claws, Filch muttering as he shoved by me on a rampage.
+Old stories are coursing through my head: Penelope complaining about the Weasley twins blocking up corridors by throwing Dungbombs in Mrs. Norris’ wake, the Weasley twins setting traps for Percy that Penelope got tangled up in, the Weasley twins sneaking out after hours and always just evading her prefect claws, Filch muttering as he shoved by me on a rampage.

 George finally lets go of my hand, and I feel myself blushing.
 Lovely.